Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

     -wa -wb \
     > blast_out/blast_hits_overlapping_phaeodactylum_genes.tsv
 ```
+This command intersects BLASTN hit regions on the *Phaeodactylum* genome with annotated *Phaeodactylum* genes.
+The output links each BLAST hit to any overlapping PHATRDRAFT gene model.
 A BLAST hit to *P. tricornutum* gene mapping table was generated.
 ```bash
 awk 'BEGIN{FS=OFS="\t";